Blankscreen-exe/TermaChat/README.md

 ![TermaChat](docs/title.png)

-A terminal based chat application, designed for local as well as global chat.
+A terminal based peer-to-peer chat application, designed for local as well as global chat through either 1-1 or group chats.

 ## Features